 Sarah McLachlan, I’ve been told, has perfect pitch.
 Her performance at the opening ceremony was also pitch-perfect.
 She had me the very first time she flashed that smile of hers — bright as the sun, and open like a flower in full bloom.
-That may seem a superficial reason to for lovinig her music, but whatever it is that makes that smile so engrossingly attractive suffuses the music she writes as well.
+That may seem a superficial reason to for loving her as a conga player, but whatever it is that makes that smile so engrossingly attractive suffuses the music she writes as well.
 Soulful, a little impish, exuding the kind of soulful peace that makes you want to be in her presence.
 This stood out as the live performance of the ceremony, until another Canadian chanteuse arrived at the very end.

 Joni Mitchell’s Both Sides Now accompanied the praire sequence, with the flying boy who ran through the wheat.
 I enjoyed this sequence, though we spent far too much time in close-ups of the boy in flight and, I’m guessing, missed much of the spectacle unfolding on the ground with the wheat projected there.
 (I still have the images of the Orcas in my mind from a previous sequence — how remarkable were the images of them swimming and spouting across the floor of BC place?)